harish-x/HLS-video-streaming-application/README.md

-<h1 >HLS Streaming Application</h1>
+# HLS Streaming Application

-### Overview
+## Overview
 This project is a simple HLS streaming application with two backend servers responsible for video streaming, uploading, and processing.
 It leverages Azure Blob Storage, Azure CDN, and RabbitMQ for efficient video delivery and processing.

-### Architecture
+## Architecture

 ![Screenshot from 2025-03-07 12-35-13](https://github.com/user-attachments/assets/3688e4b8-e570-4059-98fc-d519319225d1)

 The application consists of the following components:

- #### 1. Video Streaming Server
+1. **Video Streaming Server**
    - Handles video streaming and uploading.
    - Generates SAS (Shared Access Signature) URLs for secure video upload and streaming.
    - Streams videos from a private Azure Blob Storage.

- #### 2. Video Processing Server
+2. **Video Processing Server**
    - Processes uploaded videos using FFmpeg.
    - Stores processed videos in Azure Blob Storage.
    - Sends processed video URLs to the frontend via RabbitMQ.
+   - Only spins up when there are messages in the RabbitMQ queue (queue size > 0) using Azure Monitor.

- #### 3. Azure Blob Storage
+3. **Azure Blob Storage**
    - A temporary storage container for uploaded videos.
    - A private storage container for streaming, accessible only via SAS tokens.

- #### 4. Azure CDN + Front Door
+4. **Azure CDN + Front Door**
    - Serves processed videos efficiently to users.

- #### 5. RabbitMQ
+5. **RabbitMQ**
    - Manages message queues to process videos asynchronously.

+6. **Azure Monitor + Auto Scaling**
+   - Monitors the RabbitMQ queue size.
+   - Spins up the `video-processing-server` only when the queue size is greater than 0.

-### Features
+## Features
 - Secure video upload and retrieval using SAS tokens.
 - Video processing with FFmpeg.
 - HLS streaming with Azure Blob Storage and CDN.
 - Asynchronous message-based processing with RabbitMQ.
+- **Auto-scaling of the video-processing server using Azure Monitor.**

-### Setup Instructions
+## Setup Instructions

+### Prerequisites
 - Node.js (for backend servers)
 - FFmpeg (for video processing)
 - RabbitMQ (for messaging)
 - Azure Storage Account
 - Azure CDN & Front Door
+- Azure Monitor & Auto Scaling Setup

 ### Installation